Hyilix/Homework3_IOCLA/README.md

 Given a string as input, this function splits the string into several substrings based on delimiters.

-Although the delimiters are fixed " .,\n", in .text section there is the array that holds all possible delimiters, and can be modified freely (the size of this array is calculated dinamically).
+Although the delimiters are fixed " .,\n", in .text section there is the array that holds all possible delimiters, and can be modified freely (the size of this array is calculated dynamically).

 What this function does is taking the first valid byte (letter) that is not a delimiter, saving the position of it as start of word, and finding the end of word that is a delimiter.

-The new string is dinamically malloc'ed (using the **malloc** function from libc), and all the bytes from the start position to end position will be copied inside the string.
+The new string is dynamically malloc'ed (using the **malloc** function from libc), and all the bytes from the start position to end position will be copied inside the string.
 The string is saved into the array of strings, ready to be used by the **sort** function.

 A custom function was used (**func_is_delimiter**) that returns if a byte (letter) is inside the delimiter string (check if a letter is a delimiter or not).